Gedsh/InviZible/README.md

 It is expected that you can solve build problems yourself, so there is no support for building.
 If you cannot build yourself, there are prebuilt versions of **InviZible Pro** available [here](https://github.com/Gedsh/InviZible/releases/latest).

-For application signing, you can use your signature.
-But without the original signature, you will see a warning about this.
-All features will continue to work as with original signature in any case.

 #### Translating

 If you would like to translate this application into other languages,